tteeaa/mifare-classic-1k-generator/README.md

 # mifare-classic-1k-generator
-This project makes it easier to quickly create valid keys for the Mifare Classic 1K.
+This project makes it easier to quickly create valid data dumps for the Mifare Classic 1K.

 Example output of bin file (read using xxd):